bartoszpanek1/Real-time-emotion-recognizer/README.md

 ## Usage

 ##### Real-time emotion recognition
   If you want to run real-time emotion recognition using already built model, just run the camera.py file.
+To get the best results, your face should be in front of the camera, the source of light should not be behind you.

 ##### Training model
   If you want to train model, run the 'train_model' function in model.py file.
 Note that this functions needs fer2013.csv dataset to proceed.